gren-lang/bytes/README.md

 Rather than writing this by hand in client or server code, the hope is that folks implement things like ProtoBuf compilers for Gren.

-Again, the overall plan is described in [**A vision for data interchange in Gren**](https://gist.github.com/evancz/1c5f2cf34939336ecb79b97bb89d9da6)!

 ## Scope

-**This API is not intended to work like `Int8Array` or `Uint16Array` in JavaScript.** If you have a concrete scenario in which you want to interpret bytes as densely packed arrays of integers or floats, please describe it on [https://discourse.gren-lang.org/](https://discourse.gren-lang.org/) in a friendly and high-level way.
+**This API is not intended to work like `Int8Array` or `Uint16Array` in JavaScript.** If you have a concrete scenario in which you want to interpret bytes as densely packed arrays of integers or floats, please describe it on [https://gren.zulipchat.com/](https://gren.zulipchat.com/) in a friendly and high-level way.
 What is the project about?
 What do densely packed arrays do for that project?
 Is it about perf?
 What kind of algorithms are you using?
 Etc.

 If some scenarios require the mutation of entries in place, special care will be required in designing a nice API.
 All values in Gren are immutable, so the particular API that works well for us will probably depend a lot on the particulars of what folks are trying to do.